afanblue/refineryOMS/SystemManual.md

 -   The simulation process (the ```sim``` process) writes the value in the XFER table for the output tag (```CO```) to the value in the XFER table for the related input tag.
 The related input tag is defined in the SIM_IO table.
 -   The digital input processor (part of the ```pmc``` process) then gets the value from the XFER table for the ```PV```.

+### Fields

+Fields are graphical displays of areas of the refinery.
+The size is determined by the area selected to be displayed.
+The display is updated every minute.

+The items to be displayed, and right now, only tanks are worth showing, must be explicitly associated with the field via the Admin tab of the UI.
+This association is defined with the REL_TAG_TAG table.
+Since there is only a single list associated with a field, the REL_TAG_TAG code value is null.

 ### Plot Groups

 Plot groups are groups of up to 4 different analog variables that allow a user to plot the values over the last two days.
 In addition, all active transfers are displayed, though (currently) only the source and destination ID's are graphed.
+The display is updated every minute.

+### Process Units

+A process unit is a collection of variables which are displayed as a table.
+The display is updated every minute.

+The items displayed must be explicitly associated with the process unit via the Admin tab of the UI.
+This association is defined with the REL_TAG_TAG table.
+Since there is only a single list associated with a field, the REL_TAG_TAG code value is null.

 ### Schematics

 Schematics are a graphical representation of the state of various objects which allow the ability to control various objects (pumps, valves) [```this is a future capability.  currently, it is being implemented as display only 2018/07/28```].

 Schematics (tag type SCM), like Process Units (PU), are defined as a TAG objects w/no separate table.
 Fields (FLD) are similar, but there is an associated table.
 Note that there are no positions (i.e., c1_lat, c1_long, c2_lat, c2_long) associated with a schematic.
 Associated with a schematic is a list of Schematic Objects (tag type SCO), related via the REL_TAG_TAG table.
 Schematic Objects require a position (c1_lat, etc), that that position is NOT a latitude/longitude, but an XY position within the schematic display.
 Furthermore, also related to the schematic object is a tag (analog or digital) which is used to define various display characteristics for that object.
 This tag is related to the schematic object via the REL_TAG_TAG table.

+Active transfers also show up in the schematic list.
+Unlike a normal schematic, transfers are displayed on a field the size of the entire refinery.
+Tanks are displayed scaled to the size of the field.

 Object Sizes:
 Tanks, gauges, and pipes are scaled based on the values of the NW and SE corners.
 Valves, refinery units, ships and pumps are not.
 They are a fixed size, with the NW corner value used to specify the location.
 Text field sizes depend more on the number of characters displayed than the size determined by the NW and SE corners.AAA